HOME SEARCH ALL TOPICS

 Customers shouting for service

 Customers readily accepted that there might not be an assistant behind a counter to serve them because it was so common.
 Whereas today we might try a tentative 'Hello', the standard was to shout out 'Shop'.
-I was with my mother when she did it once in the 1970s, and I felt very embarrassed.
+When I was with my mother when she did it in the 1970s, I felt very embarrassed.

 Text and images are copyright